uncommonhacks/guide-hybrid/README.md

 ## Food

-We have scheduled breaks during meal times for folks in Chicago, but you can grab grub at any time during the event.
+We have scheduled breaks during meal times for folks in Chicago, but you can grab grub at any time during the event if you're remote!

 ## Sleeping

 Hackathons have a reputation for uninterrupted work with little sleep, but it’s important that you have the energy for the entire event and don’t burn out.
-You *should* take some time to get a decent night’s sleep.
+You *should* take some time to get a decent night’s sleep, all in the comfort of your home.

 ## Finishing your Project